 Want to know all about the Chaotic Good alignment?
 You’re in the right place!
 This article explains the Chaotic Good character alignment, how to play it, and lists character examples.

-You’ll find Chaotic Good traits, insults they might dish out to enemies, background ideas, quotes they’d love, how Chaotic Good compares to other alignments, and loads more info too!
+You’ll find Chaotic Good traits, background ideas, quotes they’d love, how Chaotic Good compares to other alignments, and loads more info too!
 Get to know the Chaotic Good alignment.

 Chaotic Good definition